Tate Modern Gallery

 St Katherine’s Dock

 The Capt’n Kidd (break)

 St Paul’s Cathedral

-The Old Town Tour focuses its attention on the east of the city, heading out towards the old docklands and back through London town.
-This carefully chosen route gives you a local's knowledge of London’s power house.
+The Original Bike Tour focuses its attention on the east of the city, heading out towards the old docklands and back through London town.
+This was the first tour created here at London Bicycle Tour Company, dating back to 1991!

 Your journey starts from our offices in Lambeth, conveniently located a stone’s throw away from Lambeth North and Waterloo Underground stations.
 Setting off through the local streets, you’ll start things off with a ride to the old Bankside power station, now home to Tate Modern Art Gallery and the home of modern and contemporary art in Europe.

 Next up you’ll cycle down the riverside to the New Globe Theatre, a beautiful, curvaceous replica of the unique Elizabethan theatre made famous by William Shakespeare.